Woosmap/AndroidExamples/AndroidExemples/WoosmapGeofencing/README.md

 ## Implement your own Notifications services
 ### AndroidManifest
+If you don't want to use the woosmap's notification service you can implement your own service

 You have to declare the firebases services in the Manifest
 ```xml
 <service android:name=".ExampleInstanceIdService">